 For Android user, probably the best editing app is KineMaster if you are already familiar with editing apps.
 The problem with Android OS is the wide range of phones and variations of the operating system.
 The free version of the KineMaster app does not allow you to save videos in 1080p (HD) and it forces you to pay to export videos without a watermark.
 If students want to use KineMaster, watch this video about the app.

 I am not wedded to the iPhone, nor do I have shares in Apple.
-But at the moment iOS allows you to save files in high definition (1080p HD) or super HD (known as 4K) and editing is relatively intuitive.
+But at the moment iOS allows you to save files in high definition (1080p HD) or super HD (known as 4K) plus editing is relatively intuitive.
 Many other smartphones have better cameras.
 But you cannot edit properly with those apps and/or save the files in HD for uploading and distribution without watermarks.

 A note about my method: The magic of the movie-making process happens in the editing process, and it is generally quicker and easier via a touchscreen than a keyboard.
-This is why I recommend smartphones rather than a laptop/desktop for editing, though you are free to use these tools.
+This is why I recommend smartphones or tablets rather than a laptop/desktop for editing, though you are free to use these tools.

 Vertical or horizontal filming?
 I choose to shoot in landscape (horizontal) mode because it looks better in the editing apps I use.
 But you should shoot for your intended audience.
 Regardless of mode, your camera needs to be steady.
 Wobbly video is not acceptable.
 Here is a video about the best tools for shooting in vertical mode.
 This Apple video shows how to do it well.